Jonathan P. Gill

 - Represented Elliott Management Corporation in connection with a $2.5bn preferred equity PIPE to First Energy Corporation, a NYSE listed public utility.

-- Represented Jefferson River Capital in connection with its investments in Autism Learning Partners, Community Based Care, Legacy Sports, Inc. and PM Pediatrics.
+- Represented a leading family office in connection with its investments in Autism Learning Partners, Community Based Care, Legacy Sports, Inc. and PM Pediatrics.